couthyapper7/django-restaurant-menu/README.md

 ## License

 This project is proprietary software.
 All rights are reserved.
-No use, modification, or distribution is permitted without explicit written permission from the owner, [Your Full Name].
+No use, modification, or distribution is permitted without explicit written permission from the owner, Fausto Caminiti.

-© [Your Full Name] [Year]
+© Fausto Caminiti, 2024

-For inquiries about licensing or usage, please contact [Your Email Address].
+For inquiries about licensing or usage, please contact couthyapper79@gmail.com.